sqonk/phext-core/docs/api/global_functions.md

 NOTE: This method is intended for use with the CLI.

-- **$prompt** The optional prompt to be displayed to the user prior to reading input.
+- **string**  $prompt The optional prompt to be displayed to the user prior to reading input.
-- **$newLineAfterPrompt** If `TRUE`, add a new line in after the prompt.
+- **bool**  $newLineAfterPrompt If `TRUE`, add a new line in after the prompt.
-- **$allowEmptyReply** If `TRUE`, the prompt will continue to cycle until a non-empty answer is provided by the user.
+- **bool**  $allowEmptyReply If `TRUE`, the prompt will continue to cycle until a non-empty answer is provided by the user.
 White space is trimmed to prevent pseudo empty answers.
 This option has no affect when using $allowedResponses.
-- **$allowedResponses** An array of acceptable replies.
+- **list<string>** $allowedResponses An array of acceptable replies.
 The prompt will cycle until one of the given replies is received by the user.

-**Returns:**  The response from the user in string format.
+**Returns:**  string The response from the user in string format.

 Example: